Traumatic Brain Injury and Car Accidents

 Along with the stress of an accident and concussion symptoms that can last months or years, mild traumatic brain injury (mTBI) patients often have to contend with insurance companies who may not have their best interests in mind.

-In theory, the insurance company of the driver who was at fault should pay for property damage, medical expenses, and other damages from the accident.
+In theory, the insurance company of the at-fault driver should pay for property damage, medical expenses, and other damages from the accident.
 But there are several ways they may attempt to deny your claim or otherwise avoid these responsibilities.
-These issues are hard to deal with under normal circumstances, let alone if you have a head injury!
+These issues are hard to deal with under normal circumstances, let alone if you have brain damage from a head injury!

 Car accidents are one of the most common causes of concussions in patients who visit our post-concussion syndrome treatment clinic, Cognitive FX.
 To help patients understand their options and navigate this complicated and often confusing process, we’ve teamed up with Jeff Metler, a Utah personal injury attorney, with years of experience.